 Paul is exhorting Timothy to “war a good warfare” by the prophecies which have been laid before him.
-That in this warfare (lit, a military campaign), he must hold fast faith and a good conscience.
-The two of these are indespensible, with regard to our walk with God and our walk among the world.
-In the phrase, “...having put away concerning faith...”, we must understand, faith, as The Faith.
+In this warfare (lit., a military campaign), he must hold fast faith and a good conscience.
+The two of these are indispensible with regard to our walk with God and our walk among the world.
+In the phrase, “...having put away concerning faith...” we must understand this as The Faith, since the definite article is present.
 That is, the profession which we have of believing in Jesus as the Messiah of God and Saviour of men.
-The reason for this is, in this place, ‘faith’ has the definite article with it, denoting, the faith, as a profession.
 In the phrase before it, Paul mentions ‘faith’ and ‘a good conscience’.
 Here, faith is understood as our spiritual walk of trust and reliance upon God.
 The phrase, a good conscience, likely refers to our relationship with our fellow man.

-These two men had obviously said some hurtful things, against the Church and/or God.
-They had thrust away from themselves a good conscience, and therefore, their ship was cast upon the rocks, shipwrecked.
-What they had cast away, from Paul’s imagery, was a stablizing factor, for their faith.
-But when they threw it aside, it threw their ship off course, concerning the Faith, and caused them to crash upon the rocks.
+These two men had obviously said some hurtful (blasphemous) things against the Church and/or God.
+They had thrust away from themselves a good conscience, and therefore, their ship (walk in life) was cast upon the rocks, shipwrecked.
+What they had cast away, from Paul’s imagery, was a stabilizing factor, for their faith.
+But when they threw it aside, it threw their ship off course concerning the Faith and caused them to crash upon the rocks.
 What does Paul do?

 He does not say, Oh, well, some will make it and some won’t.
-Being the pastor that he is, he seeks to be redemptive towards these brothers, not punitive.
+Having a true shepherd's heart beating in his chest, he seeks to be redemptive towards these brothers, not punitive.
 He says that he delivered them to Satan.
 What does this mean?
 It is unclear, and most scholars fall into two opinions.
 One is that it signifies an excommunication.
 That is, it is the turning out of a believer from the fellowship and protection of the community of Faith.
-The other is that it denotes a turning over for the destruction of the physical life.
+The other opinion is that it is a turning over to Satan for the destruction of the physical life.
 It likely is somewhere in the middle of these two ideas.
 We have a strong clue, in I Cor.
 5:5.

 When these two cases of “delivering to Satan” are viewed together, we see that the goal is corrective discipline, not punitive judgement.
 In the case of I Cor., the goal is that the spirit of the offender would be saved in the day of the Lord Jesus, through the discipline of destroying the flesh.
 That is, destroying the power and hold that the flesh has on this one.
 In the I Tim. passage, the goal is that they would learn (lit., be instructed) not to blaspheme.
 In both passages, the discipline is the grace and mercy of God, “for whom the Lord loveth, he chasteneth.”